johncodes0/LifeExtenderPlus/doc/README.txt

 		Google Repository

 Android Studio should be updated to the latest version.
+By clicking "Run App", an emulator must be installed

+Open the project through File->Open… and navigate to LifeExtenderPlus/code/LEx

-By clicking "Run App", an emulator must be installed (Create New Virtual Device -> (Phone) Nexus 5 -> Nougat -> Finish) The operating system will load and the app will automatically be opened (after APK's finish installing).
+(Create New Virtual Device -> (Phone) Nexus 5 -> Nougat -> Finish)
+The operating system will load and the app will automatically be opened (after APK's finish installing).
 The progress of the emulator will be shown on the status bar on the bottom of Android Studio.